 Chasing the Light: Sunset Hikes in Sedona

-At Four Season Guides, we’ve spent years exploring the trails of the Southwest, and Sedona remains one of the most memorable spots to end a hiking day.
-Whether you’re new to the area or a seasoned hiker looking for new inspiration, these trails offer unforgettable evening adventures.
+Four Season Guides, we’ve spent years exploring the trails of the Southwest, and Sedona continues to be one of the most memorable places to end a hiking day with unforgettable evening views.

 Cathedral Rock